Datadog

 -

-Navigate to Organization Settings (bottom left gear icon) → API Keys
+Navigate to Organization Settings (bottom left user icon) → API Keys

 -